 Is Ketogenic diet good for Diabetes?

 Diabetes is a chronic disease where your body can’t control its blood sugar levels.
 It has many health risks and complications, so can Ketogenic diet save you from it?
+Can it suit your lifestyle?

 Before answering this question, we need to first understand what is diabetes?
 And what is ketogenic diet?
 And why is it different than other famous diets?